 6. Humble yourselves, therefore, under the mighty hand of God, that He might lift you up in due time,

-7. casting all your care upon Him, for He cares about you.
+7.casting all your care upon Him, for He cares for you.

 8. Be sober; be watchful.
 Your adversary, the Accuser, is walking about like a roaring lion, seeking whom he may devour,

-9. whom withstand steadfastly in the faith, knowing that the same sufferings are being experienced by your Family in the world.
+9.whom withstand steadfastly in the faith, knowing that the same sufferings are being experienced by those who are your brothers in the world.

-10. And after you have suffered a little while, may the God of all grace Himself, who called you into His eternal glory in Christ Jesus, perfect you, and support, strengthen, and establish you.
+10. And after you have suffered a little while, may the God of all grace, who called you into His eternal glory in Christ Jesus, perfect you, and support, strengthen, and establish you.

 11. To Him be the glory and the dominion for ever and ever.
 Amen.

 ¶12.
-By Silvanus, a brother faithful to you, in my judgment, I have written briefly, exhorting you and testifying that this, in which you stand, is the true grace of God.
+By Silvanus, a faithful brother in my judgment, I have written briefly to you, exhorting you and testifying that this, in which you stand, is the true grace of God.